flaviens/LDRM/Readme.md

 * The address is sent to the LocationIQ API to get the coordinates.

 Then, some feedback is provided, and the data is added to the global map.

+**To use the map**, first press the respective button to load the data, then press the button to display them.